 We would also like to acknowledge the support of the following organisations:

-DCAL is responsible for arts and culture in Northern Ireland and for advising on National Lottery distribution.
-It funds Northern Ireland Screen which in turn supports us, the Nerve Centre and Cinemagic.
+The Department for Communities aims to tackle deprivation and build sustainable communities.
+It funds Northern Ireland Screen, which in turn supports us, the Nerve Centre and Cinemagic.

 The Industry Trust for IP Awareness

 The Industry Trust for IP Awareness is the UK film, TV and video industry’s consumer education body, promoting the value of copyright and creativity.
 It supports our Respect for IP programme.